layer-3/clearsync/pkg/quotes/README.md

 ```
 type PriceCache interface {
-	Get(market string) (decimal.Decimal, decimal.Decimal)                         // Returns priceWeight and weight EMAs for a market
+	Get(market string) (decimal.Decimal, decimal.Decimal)                         // Returns numEMA and denEMA EMAs for a market
-	Update(driver DriverType, market string, priceWeight, weight decimal.Decimal) // Updates priceWeight and weight EMAs for a market with a new value
+	Update(driver DriverType, market string, numEMA, denEMA decimal.Decimal) // Updates numEMA and denEMA EMAs for a market with a new value
 	ActiveWeights(market string) decimal.Decimal                                  // Returns the sum of active driver weights for the market.
 }
 ```

-- PriceCache stores previous priceWeight and weight EMAs.
+- PriceCache stores previous numEMA and denEMA EMAs.
 - It also stores a map of active drivers for a market.
 By default, no drivers are active.
   When the cache receives the first price, it makes the source driver active for the market.
 	This approach solves the problem when different drivers may support different markets.